 Only £15.00 including VAT per session.
-Weekly sessions every Wednesday.
-Collection may be available at further distances, please ask for more information.
+Weekly sessions every Wednesday at 2pm and Thursday at 2pm and 4pm.

 - Socialisation is creating as many different, positive, safe and fun experiences for a puppy as possible as early as possible in their life.

 - Socialisation prevents surprises and scary experiences later on in their life by building resilience.

 - Research shows that dogs that experience varied socialisation at a young age are easier to live with and train.
 They are also more relaxed and healthier.

 - The optimal socialisation period for puppies is between 3 and 16 weeks of age.
 Socialisation is a continuous process throughout the dog’s life, but the potency of the positive experiences lowers as the puppy matures.
 But it is never too late to start!

 - Dogs that are socialised well during this period are less likely to display behavioural problems and therefore less likely to be surrendered to rescue centres or euthanized.

 - As positive experiences are so vital it is important that a puppies interactions with other well socialised puppies and older dogs is well organised and monitored.
 This prevents any scary experiences or bullying from happening, ensuring a fun experience for all.